learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Fixed the colors of the buttons presented when editing a QSD/editable text on the bigpicture theme.
 Button colors will also now properly change when updated in the bigpicture theme settings.
 - Fixed the width of the class edit form and the teacher preview table in the bigpicture theme.
 - Added a new admin bar to all themes that didn't have it before and modified the admin bar of themes that already had one.
 This admin bar has more helpful links for admins and current program section(s).
+- Added links to the LU Terms of Service.

 Minor new features
 ~~~~~~~~~~~~~~~~~~